NREL/jade/docs/source/tutorial.rst

 script after all jobs finish.
 Define the parameters ``setup_command`` and ``teardown_command`` in ``config.json``.

+JADE will run the ``setup_command`` on the node where you run ``jade submit-jobs``, so be careful if this task will consume lots of computing resources.
+You may want to submit from a debug node instead of a login node.

+JADE will run the ``teardown_command`` on the last node to finish its jobs.
+It will run the command regardless of whether jobs pass or fail.
+Be sure to account for impacts to the per-node walltime timeout.

 The following environment variable is available when these scripts are executed:

 - ``JADE_RUNTIME_OUTPUT``: output directory passed to ``jade submit-jobs``